Yori1999/vagrant-ansible-hardening/vagrantfiles/linux/debian/ubuntu/base_ubuntu_hardened/README.md

 A base Ubuntu machine with almost no initial conifiguration, that gets provisioned via Ansible with playbooks that comply with several benchmarks' security policies (including CIS)
-Once lynis is installed this machine jumps from an initial score of 52 (before provisioning) to a score of 76 (after provisioning)
+Once the machine is provisioned, lynis registers that this machine jumps from an initial score of 52 (before provisioning) to a score of 82 (after updating the system and provisioning)